cosmos/ibc/papers/2020-05/src/channels.md

 All channels provide exactly-once packet delivery, meaning that a packet sent on one end of a channel is delivered no more and no less than once, eventually, to the other end.

-A *channel end* is a data structure storing metadata associated with one end of a channel on one of the participating chains, defined as follows:
+A *channel end* is a data structure storing metadata associated with one end of a channel on one of the participating ledgers, defined as follows:

 ```typescript
 interface ChannelEnd {